-The paper is organized as follows: In Sec.
-2, lattice model of fully directed self avoiding walk is described for a linear semiflexible polymer chain confined in between the constraints for a particular value of spacing between the constraints under good solvent condition on a square lattice.
-In sub-section 2.1, we have discussed adsorption behaviour of the polymer chain when constraint $A$ is having attractive interaction with the semiflexible polymer chain.
-Sub-section 2.2 is devoted to discuss the adsorption of the semiflexible polymer chain on the constraint $B$.
-While, in sub-section 2.3, expression of the partition function of the polymer chain is obtained for the case when the chain is having attractive interaction with the both the constraints.
-Finally, in Sec.
-3 we summarize and discuss the results obtained.
+The paper is organized as follows: In section~2, a square-lattice model of fully directed self-avoiding walk is described for an infinitely long and linear semiflexible homo-polymer chain confined in between the constraints for a given value of spacing between the constraints.
+In subsection~2.1, we discuss the possibility of an adsorption transition of the polymer chain when constraint $A$ has an attractive interaction with the semiflexible polymer chain.
+Subsection~2.2 is devoted to a discussion of the adsorption of a semiflexible polymer chain on the constraint $B$.
+While in subsection~2.3 the expression of the partition function of the polymer chain is obtained for the case when the chain has an attractive interaction with both the constraints.
+Finally, in section~3 we summarize and discuss the results obtained.